England | Scotland | Wales | Northern Ireland | Ireland

 Nurses Jane Barber, Katrina Gale and Sarah Potts are available to see patients for chronic disease management and are also able to prescribe.

-The Community Phlebotomy Service based at Park House has now changed their drop in clinics to a booked appointment system starting from 2nd January 2014.
-You can make an appointment by contacting Park House on 01159 617616.
-Appointments will be availiable on weekdays from 8:00am to 11:45am.
+The Community Phlebotomy Service is based at Park House, Burton Road, Carlton.
+You can make an appointment by contacting Park House Phlebotomy Service on 0115 9617 616.
+Appointments are availiable Monday - Friday from 8:00am to 11:45am.

 You can choose to tell others about visits to the surgery but we won't.
 The only reason why we might consider passing on confidential information without your permission, would be to protect you or someone else from serious harm.
 We would always try and discuss this with you first.
 If you have any worries about confidentiality, PLEASE FEEL FREE TO ASK A MEMBER OF STAFF.